vroslmend/check-the-card-game-v2/GAME_OVERVIEW.md

     *   **Draw from the Draw Pile (Face Down):**
         1. Take the top card from the Draw Pile.
 This card is known only to the drawing player.
         2. The player then chooses one of these options for this drawn card:
             *   **Swap & Discard:** Select one card from their hand grid and swap it with the drawn card.
 The drawn card is placed face-down into the selected grid position.
 The card originally in that grid position (Card X) is then placed face-up onto the Discard Pile.
-This discard (Card X) creates a "Matching/Stacking Opportunity" (see section 7).
+This discard (Card X) creates a "Matching/Stacking Opportunity" (see section 7). *This action ensures `G.discardPileIsSealed` is `false` at the moment Card X is presented for a match.*
             *   **Discard Drawn Card:** Immediately place the drawn card (Card X) face-up onto the Discard Pile.
 This does not affect the player's hand grid.
-This discard (Card X) creates a "Matching/Stacking Opportunity" (see section 7).
+This discard (Card X) creates a "Matching/Stacking Opportunity" (see section 7). *This action also ensures `G.discardPileIsSealed` is `false` at the moment Card X is presented for a match.*
             *   *(Note: If a K, Q, or J is drawn and the player chooses to swap it into their hand, its ability does NOT trigger at this point.
 It only triggers when later discarded from the hand to the Discard Pile).*\
     *   **Draw from the Discard Pile (Face Up):**
         1. This is only possible if `G.discardPileIsSealed` is `false` (i.e., the top card is not the second card of a just-completed matched pair).